-When designing a bathroom scheme, I like to include:
+When designing a bathroom scheme, include:

-Task Lighting – to illuminate areas where you need good visibility, such as by the mirror or around the basin.
-Effectively placed task lighting will prevent eye strain and improve precision when applying make-up or shaving.
+Task lighting to illuminate areas where you need good visibility, such as by the mirror or around the basin.
+Effectively placed task lighting will prevent eye strain and improve precision when applying makeup or shaving.
 Mount wall lights at eye level either side of a mirror to avoid shadows.

-Downlights – to provide good ambient light with a comfortable level of brightness.
+Downlights provide good ambient light with a comfortable level of brightness.
 Position them around the sides of the room instead of the middle to avoid shadows, and use them to enhance features such as a statement wallpaper or a towel radiator.
 Don’t fit a downlight directly above a vanity unit or mirror, as this will throw a strong light on to your forehead and cast shadows below the eyes, nose and chin.
 Consider a chandelier for a high-ceilinged bathroom.

-Bathroom lighting safety
+Bathroom lighting safety and regulations

 Consider IP ratings